The Ultimate Guide to RV Camping in Hawaii

 Another great place to take the kids?
 Hawaii amusement parks, of course.
 Admittedly, there aren’t a lot of amusement parks on the islands, but the ones that do exist are a lot of fun.
 Wet ‘n’ Wild Hawaii in Kapolei is a great place to cool off and have some family fun!

 Zoos and aquariums also offer some fun ways for families to spend time together.
-Honolulu Zoo is the best in the state, but we also love the Panaewa Rainforest Zoo in Hilo on the Big Island, Waikiki Aquarium in Honolulu, and Sea Life Park Hawaii on Oahu.
+Honolulu Zoo is the best in the state, but we also love the Panaewa Rainforest Zoo in Hilo on the Big Island, the Waikiki Aquarium in Honolulu, and Sea Life Park Hawaii on Oahu.

 Safety and Preparedness when RV Camping in Hawaii